MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/data-collection.md

 # Collect the right monitoring data

+Observing the health and availability of your cloud solution helps build an understanding of the signals you expect in your systems so you can determine what data you should collect.

 This article is part of a series in [the cloud monitoring guide](./index.md).

 ## Data collection considerations

-Observing the health and availability of your cloud solution helps build an understanding of the signals you expect in your systems.

 Ask yourself these questions to establish criteria for a monitoring configuration: